oliviasylee/coding-quiz/README.md

 ## Description

-This project was designed as a module 3 challenge and this application strengthens the use of Javascript to generate a random, secure password for the user.
-When the users click "Generate Password" button, they can choose between 8 and 128 characters.
-Also, they can select any combination of lowercase, uppercase, numeric, and/or special characters step by step.
-When the password is generated and then the password is written to the page.
-I've created "Copy to Clipboard" so that the users can copy easily the password.
+This project was designed as a module 4 challenge about the javaScript Coding quiz.
+Once the user clicks "Start Quiz!", a timer starts from 60 seconds and 2 quizzes are coming up one of each.
+If they answer a question incorrectly, they are penalized 10 seconds.
+At the end of the quiz, they can enter their initials to add their score.

+This application is still in progress.
+The view scores page and some features are not finished yet.

 ## Usage
-Click the screenshot and it will take you to Password generator website.
+Click the screenshot and it will take you to the Coding Quiz Challenge website.

 [![coding-quiz-screenshot](Assets/images/coding-quiz-screenshot.png)](https://oliviasylee.github.io/coding-quiz/)

 ## Features
-1. When the users click "Generate Password" button, they can choose between 8 and 128 characters.
+1. When the users click the "Start Quiz!" button, 2 quizzes are coming up one of each and a timer starts from 60 seconds.
-2. They can select any combination of lowercase, uppercase, numeric, and/or special characters step by step.
-3. When the password is generated and then the password is written to the page.
-4. I've created "Copy to Clipboard" so that the users can copy easily the password.
+2. If the users answer a question correctly, they can move on to the next question otherwise, they are penalized 10 seconds.
+3. At the end of the quiz, they can enter their initials to add their score.

 ## Authors
 - Olivia Seonyeong Lee